TapiwaMahachi/e-commerce/README.md

 This project was built as Educational Project using e-commerce websites

-## languaages and frameworks used

-HTML
+## Tech Stacks Used

+React
+JavaScript
 CSS
-Javascript
-ReactJS
+FIrebase
 MaterialUi

 ## Backend

-Firebase - firestore for handling data and authentication
+Firebase - firestore  data and authentication

 ## deployment and hosting